bookworm/nooku_breakdown/notes/notes.md

 Back at KObject lets look at the mixin function again.
 Lets do a search through the code for `mixin(` and see if it turns up anything of interest.
 It appears to used internally only in two contexts behaviors and command chains.
-Behaviors are essentially nothing than mixins. command chains are...
+Behaviors are essentially nothing than mixins.

+Command chains route stuff through a series of handling functions until one of them can execute the command.

-{::note} I dislike the term command chain it really should be called and observer pattern.
-The result terminology is usually clearer in the end.
+{::note} I dislike the term command chain it really should be called an observer pattern.
+The resulting terminology is usually clearer in the end.
 To me add() + run() are so much more confusing than terms like subscribe and publish.
 Its a matter of taste though. {:/note}

-Whats the different between event dispatchers and command chains?
+Whats the difference between event dispatchers and command chains?
 At the moment I've no fucking idea.
 Need to dig into this later.
 My intuition says command chains are just a more simplistic version of events.
 Events can propagate etc. Events don't appear to be used internally.
 Strange.
 Are controller events command chains?

+A google search turned up some discussion and clarified the difference between a command chain and an observer pattern.
+[here](http://www.willfitch.com/the-chain-of-command-pattern-oop-techniques-in-php.html).
+It now appears to me that the events system is an observer pattern.
+Bingo!
+The miracle of understanding.
+The biggest difference betweencomamnd chains and events is that command chains just find the correct method to execute then run it; events execute all the callbacks.